-Emery County main jailed after victim found beaten to death | Gephardt Daily
+Emery County man jailed after victim found beaten to death | Gephardt Daily

-CASTLE DELL, Utah, July 24, 2023 (Gephardt Daily) — An Emery County man has been booked into jail after another man at his residence was found dead with signs of a severe beating.
+CASTLE DALE, Utah, July 24, 2023 (Gephardt Daily) — An Emery County man has been booked into jail after another man at his residence was found dead with signs of a severe beating.

 Zachary James Tuttle, 37, was booked into the Emery County jail on Sunday following the Saturday incident.

-An officer of the Emery County Sheriff‘s Office was dispatched to a Castle Dell business about a block away from the scene, and met with a juvenile who said Tuttle had been fighting with another male at his residence because the other man refused to drink alcohol.
+An officer of the Emery County Sheriff‘s Office was dispatched to a Castle Dale business about a block away from the scene, and met with a juvenile who said Tuttle had been fighting with another male at his residence because the other man refused to drink alcohol.

 The argument turned physical, and Tuttle “was beating the male pretty bad,” the child told the officer, according to court documents filed in Tuttle’s subsequent arrest.
 The child, who also reported being struck by Tuttle, stated the belief that the other man was dead.